DarkKronicle/AdvancedChatCore/docs/modules/modulesOverview.md

 - Nested 90° Lines (Location: Chat window) - For resizing the current chatbox.
 - X (Location: Chat window)- This will remove the respective AdvancedChat Window.
 - Plus Sign (Location: Relative to listed tabs above player text entry)- Will create a new chat window for the currently selected Tab.
 - Trash Can (Location: Relative to listed tabs above player text entry)- This will remove all currently open AdvancedChat boxes.
-- Bars (Location: Bottom right)- A chat page with the option to filter at the top with a **Filter Type** button that cycles the options listed under AdvancedChatFilters>Chat Filters Tab>Filter Type.
 - Cog Wheel (Location: Bottom right)- Opens the configuration menu for the AdvancedChatHUD Chat Tabs.

 There is also an added right click context menu when your chat is open that has the following options;